http://www.interpage.net

 06/12/2005

-"Congestion Pricing" for those who drive into or through Mahattan and how
+plan to introduce "Congestion Pricing" forthose who drive into or through

-it is a thinly veiled attempt at tolling the free bridges which currently
+Mahattan and how it is a thinly veiled attempt at tolling the free bridges

-Mayor, City Council Speaker Christine Quinn, the Governor, and NY State
+to the Mayor, City Council Speaker Christine Quinn, the Governor, and NY

 (select "New York" from the state selection drop-down list), and a similar